 The Student Right to Know Act and Campus Security Act was formally renamed The Jeanne Clery Act in 1998.
 The Clery Act has been subsequently revised, the latest revision being 2008.
 The College is committed to complying with all aspects of the Clery Act by annually publishing and making available all crime statistics and related information on crime.
-Detailed information about campus safety and security is available in the Annual Security Report available at http://www.aquinascollege.edu/wp-content/uploads/Aquinas-College-Annual-Security-Report.pdf and a crime statistics report is included at the end of this handbook.
-A printed copy of the report is also available to students, parents, faculty and staff in the Office of Security & Services.
+Detailed information about campus safety and security is available in the Annual Security and Fire Safety Report located on the Aquinas College website.
+A printed copy of the report is also available to students, parents, faculty and staff in the Office of Safety & Security.
 The Clery Act requires colleges and universities to report on seven basic categories of crime as follows:

 - Criminal Homicide Murder, negligent and non-negligent manslaughter

 - Sex offenses forcible and non-forcible

 - Robbery

 - Aggravated Assault

 - Burglary

 - Arson

 - Motor Vehicle Theft